orhan89/tpsql/README.md

 ## Features

-- Connect to PostgreSQL databases via various mechanism.
+- Connect to PostgreSQL databases via various tunnels mechanism.
 Currently supports SSH tunnel and kubernetes port-forward.
 - Simple and familiar interface to use alongside the psql command-line tool.

 ### Prerequisites